 Tip: Check with your hotel staff to be sure your guide is legit.
 Some they’ll vouch for, others can’t be trusted and have a bad reputation around town.

 This way, you can pick the route and pace, to suit the experience you're craving.
-In total, I trekked for 5 days, staying at the scenic villages of Wamarek, Userem, Syokosimo and Yogoshine.
+In total, I trekked for five days, staying at the scenic villages of Wamarek, Userem, Syokosimo and Yogoshine.

 If you have several weeks, you can make the challenging journey into the highlands of Yali country, which is even more isolated.
 Just realise you'll have to make the entire journey back again, unless you can charter one of the infrequent missionary planes from Yali country to Wamena.
 You could go to the missionary office by the airport to try and arrange this.